Top 12 Power BI Dashboard Examples for 2025

 The Overview page displays the following:

-• Your KPIs: On the top left you can see today's values of two KPIs: Sales and Quantity.
+- Your KPIs: On the top left, you can see today's values for two KPIs: Sales and Quantity.
 These KPIs, created with Zebra BI Cards, also act as a filter for the whole report - clicking on them switches all the other charts between Sales (default) and Quantity.

-Many advanced features of the Zebra BI visuals are on display: small multiples, the Top N feature, hiding the columns that are not needed, scenario patterns, difference highlights, absolute variance charts, ...
+Many advanced features of Zebra BI visuals are on display: small multiples, the Top N feature, hiding unnecessary columns, scenario patterns, difference highlights, absolute variance charts, and more.
+These features provide precise, actionable insights for analysts and decision-makers, addressing immediate needs like resource optimization and campaign improvement, as well as long-term trends like market forecasting and strategic planning.

 Report page gallery